 Purpose: The Office of Citizen Exchanges welcomes proposals for two-way exchanges (one component in the United States and the other in the chosen country) that directly respond to the thematic areas outlined below.
 Please see Section III.3. for more information on eligibility requirements.

 Exchanges funded under this theme will focus on aiding youth and secondary school coaches in the target countries in the development and implementation of appropriate training methodologies.
 The goal is to ensure the optimal technical proficiency among the coaches participating in the program, while also emphasizing the role sports can play in the long-term well-being of youth.

 (2) Youth Sports Management

 Exchanges funded under this theme will enable American and foreign youth sport coaches, administrators, and sport association officials to share their experiences in managing and organizing youth sports activities.
 These exchanges should advance cross-cultural understanding of the role of sports as a significant factor in educational success.
-The pursuit of academic degrees from U.S. institutions is not an acceptable focus of this program.
-Proposals that have only an academic focus will be deemed technically ineligible and will receive no further consideration in the review process.

 (3) Sport and Disability